 Instructions

-- Prepare the Split Peas: Place the dried split peas in a colander or fine mesh sieve and rinse under cold water.
+- Prepare the Split Peas: Place 2 cups of dried split peas in a colander or fine mesh sieve and rinse under cold water.
 Pick through the peas and remove any debris or discolored peas.
 Soak for 1 hour in cold water.
 Set aside.

-- Saute the Vegetables: Heat the olive oil in a large soup pot or Dutch oven.
-Add the chopped onion and garlic and saute until they become translucent (4-5 minutes).
-Add the diced carrots and celery and saute for 5 minutes more.
+- Sauté the Vegetables: Heat 2 tablespoons of olive oil in a large soup pot or Dutch oven.
+Add the chopped onion and garlic and sauté until translucent (4-5 minutes).
+Add the diced carrots and celery and sauté for 5 minutes more.

-- Season the Soup: Add the ham bone to the pot if using, the diced ham, chicken broth, split peas, and water.
+- Season the Soup: Add the ham bone (if using), the diced ham, chicken broth, split peas, and water to the pot.
 Season with bay leaves, thyme, oregano, salt, and pepper.
 Stir to combine everything.

 - Simmer the Soup: Cover with a lid, bring the soup to a boil over high heat, and then reduce the heat to low.
 Simmer the soup, covered, for 1 hour, stirring occasionally.